aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/sections/running.rst

     :language: yaml

 .. note::
-    When used without the ``--config`` option, ``verdi computer setup`` will prompt you for the required information, just like you have seen when :ref:`setting up a profile<setup_verdi_quicksetup>`.
+    When used without the ``--config`` option, ``verdi computer setup`` will prompt you for the required information, just like you have seen when :ref:`setting up a profile<2020:setup_verdi_quicksetup>`.
-    The configuration file should work for the virtual machine that comes with this tutorial but may need to be adapted when you are running AiiDA in a different environment, as explained in :ref:`this appendix<appendix_computer_code_setup>`.
+    The configuration file should work for the virtual machine that comes with this tutorial but may need to be adapted when you are running AiiDA in a different environment, as explained in :ref:`this appendix<2020:appendix_computer_code_setup>`.

 Finally, you need to provide AiiDA with information on how to access the ``Computer``.
 For remote computers with ``ssh`` transport, this would involve e.g. an SSH key.